 5. Sharing of personal data

 5.1.
-The Client authorises CANDDi to engage appropriate processors to carry out the processing of the Personal Data as envisaged under these GDPR Terms and Appendix
+The Client authorizes CANDDi to engage appropriate processors to carry out the processing of the Personal Data as envisaged under these GDPR Terms and Appendix

 5.2.
 CANDDi shall:

-5.2.1. save for those processors detailed in Appendix 1, not engage another processor without prior specific or general written authorisation of the Client and in the case of general written authorisation, inform the Client of any intended changes concerning the addition or replacement of other processors, thereby giving the Client the opportunity to object to such changes;
+5.2.1. save for those processors detailed in Appendix 1, not engage another processor without prior specific or general written authorization of the Client and in the case of general written authorization, inform the Client of any intended changes concerning the addition or replacement of other processors, thereby giving the Client the opportunity to object to such changes;

 5.2.2. before disclosing Personal Data to any processor, enter into a contract with that processor under which the processor agrees to comply with obligations equivalent to those set out in these GDPR Terms; and